zlogic/mendix-docs/content/en/docs/appstore/platform-supported-content/modules/genai/conversational-ui.md

 The export of usage data for the token monitor does not work correctly.

 #### Cause

-The [Data Wigets](https://marketplace.mendix.com/link/component/116540) module that you have installed is in an older version which does not support exporting data to *.xlsx* format from the Datagrid 2 widget.
+The [Data Widgets](https://marketplace.mendix.com/link/component/116540) module that you have installed is in an older version which does not support exporting data to *.xlsx* format from the Data grid 2 widget.

 #### Solution

-Update the [Data Wigets](https://marketplace.mendix.com/link/component/116540) module to version 2.22.0 or above.
+Update the [Data Widgets](https://marketplace.mendix.com/link/component/116540) module to version 2.22.0 or above.